peter-murray/node-hue-api/docs/lights.md

   });
 ```

-The function will return a JSON payload consisting of a `lastscan` property that will be set to the timestamp of the
+The function will resolve to a JSON payload consisting of a `lastscan` property that will be set to the timestamp of the
 last scan that was performed.

 If any lights are found they will be presented under the `id` value that has been associated with the light,, e.g. 5 and the